Hey everyone! I'VE BEEN EDITING! Mostly the same. Just better, IMO at least. Reading old reviews motivated me, so there you go! Enjoy, lovelies! xxxxx

 "Order up!" the cashier shouts.
-The guy in front of me collects his lunch and moves away.
-I step up to the counter and the girl behind it recognises me.
+I step up to the counter, and the girl behind it recognises me immediately.
 I eat here every day, after all.
-She quickly rings up my order, the order I make every time I come here: a spinach and mushroom quiche, a caffe mocha and a brownie.
+She quickly rings up my order, the order I make every time I come here: a spinach and mushroom quiche, a caffé mocha and a brownie.
 I hand over the money and take my food, moving to my usual table in the corner.

-Someone strides past my table to the back, the wind from his walk bringing a scent of sandalwood and spices to my nose.
+Someone strides past my table to the back of the cafe, bringing a scent of sandalwood and spices to my nose.
 Mmmh.
-I study the guy's back as he walks away from me.
-Tall, lean, muscled forearms visible beneath the pushed-up sleeves of his hoodie.
+Despite my self-pity and my stack of paperwork, I study the guy's back as he walks away from me.
+Tall and lean, with muscled forearms visible beneath the pushed-up sleeves of his hoodie.